circleci/circleci-docs/jekyll/_cci2/postgres-config.md

 * TOC
 {:toc}

+Refer to the [Configuring Databases]({{ site.baseurl }}/2.0/databases/) document for a walkthrough of conceptual information about using service images and database testing steps.

 ## Example CircleCI Configuration for a Rails App With structure.sql

 If you are migrating a Rails app configured with a `structure.sql` file make